Module 4 - Safety

 - Boat Safety Scheme principles cover fuel, gas, electrics, ventilation, fire, escape, and carbon monoxide hazards

-- BSS awareness supplements, not replaces, coastal seaworthiness checks
+- BSS awareness supplements, but does not replace, coastal seaworthiness and passage checks

 Continue studying Safety